-During the Prague monolith meetup in March 2017 ACELab announced a new Spider Board adapter for convenient monolith reading.
-In this article we are going to describe the main features of this adapter, show example of MicroSD reading and describe a few things about pitfalls that could be appeared during monolith reading.
+During the Prague monolith meetup in March 2017 ACE Lab announced a new Spider Board adapter for convenient monolith reading.
+In this article we are going to describe the main features of this adapter and show example of MicroSD reading.

-Complete overview of Spider Board adapter and example of MicroSD reading process you can watch in the video below:
+Watch the video below to have a complete overview of Spider Board adapter and example of MicroSD reading process:

-Spider board is not just an adapter with needles.
-It’s very smart hardware configuration based on full-fledged configurable Xilinx microchip.
-It’s a complete system with wide number of functions, which might be improved or updated in future.
-Right now Spider Board adapter has two main features:
+Spider board is a very smart hardware configuration based on full-fledged configurable Xilinx microchip.
+It’s a complete system with wide number of functions, that are constantly updated and improved.
+The Spider Board adapter has two main features:

-- Ability to read the data from monolith devices;
+- Ability to read the data from the broad range of monolith devices;

-- Ability to work in Card Adapter mode with mSD, SD, eMMC devices (it’s necessary to chose Card Adapter in Device Options during the new task creation).
+- Opportunity to work in Card Adapter mode with mSD, SD, eMMC devices (it’s necessary to chose Card Adapter in Device Options during the new task creation).

-At the same time, in future we can add other features which could significantly improve automatic pinout research or logical analyser features.
-Keep watch our updates and news about PC-3000 Flash!
+Right now we are working hard to add other features that could significantly improveautomatic pinout research or logical analyser features.
+Keep checking our updates and news about PC-3000 Flash!

-Without fixing the screw, needle is stretched.
-But when you are going to fix it with thumb screw, position of needle edge will be shifted:
+Without fixing the screw, needle can be stretched.
+When you are going to fix it with thumb screw, position of needle edge is shifted:

-Even with Spider board, there might be the situations when you will not be able to read chip ID or image of NAND.
-These issues don’t depend on adapter that you are using, but depend on the type of monolith internal structure.
-There might be 2 different types:
+The ability to read chip ID or image of NAND depends on the type of monolith internal structure.
+There are 2 different types:

 - With separate bus line from Technological Pin Map to CPU and NAND core:

-- With common bus line which goes from Technological Pin Map to NAND core through controller chip:
+- With common bus line that goes from Technological Pin Map to NAND core through controller chip:

-Usually with Type 1 there is no any problems if we are going to read the chip.
-You just arrange the pins, and starting the reading process.
-But with Type 2 recovery task become much more complicated.
-As you can see on Type 2 scheme, bus from technological pins goes through CPU, and controller might influence on possibility to transfer the data.
-As you know, the main reason why all Flash drives become corrupted is a Firmware issue.
-But hardware parts like CPU, buffers and NAND are stayed workable.
-When we make power ON, CPU starts working and might block access to NAND core through Techno Pins.
-The typical signs of such behaviour:
+As for the Type 2 chips, data recovery tasks become much more complicated.
+As you can see from Type 2 scheme, bus from technological pins goes through CPU, and controller may influence on possibility to transfer the data.
+The main reason why all Flash drives become corrupted is a Firmware issue.
+But hardware parts such as CPU, buffers and NAND are remained in operating condition.
+When you power ON, CPU starts working and may block access to NAND core through Techno Pins.
+Here are the typical signs of such behaviour:

 - ID is reading incorrectly (missed or mixed bytes: instead 0x45DE9493 it might read 0xDE949345, or 0x45009493);